LLNL/b-mpi3/README.md

 Case `f` implies that, first, we are reusing a communicator, even if all communication operations are internal to the function or second, that `f` can communicate messages with a communicator that is external to the function.

 Although reusing a communicator sound reasonable (since duplicating communicators can be an expensive operation), even if all communication is contained in `f` there is a risk that some communicator is mixed inadvertedly with communication external to `f`.
-The logic of collective operation would be distributed in different functions in the code, which is possible but difficult or imposible to reason about.
+The logic of collective operation would be distributed in different functions in the code, which is possible but difficult or impossible to reason about.
-If `f` is running in a multi-threaded environment, it could be dealing with a communicator that is being mutably shared with other threads.
+If `f` is running in a multi-threaded environment, it could be dealing with a communicator that is being shared with other threads.

 Case `g` is different in the sense that it knows that it has exclusive access to the communicator, send and receive operations cannot be captured by other functions and collective operations only need to be fully contained inside `g`.